hjcho0228/Diffusion-Model-Wafer-Map-/README.md

-This is an internship Project which focuses on augmenting data by training a diffusion model.
+This project focuses on data augmentation by training a diffusion model.

 How to use:

-First, clone the code.
+Clone the repository.

-Next, make a 'datasets' directory in the same directory you cloned the code
+In the cloned project directory, create a folder named datasets.

-Then, you have to download 'LSWMD.pkl' in the 'datasets' directory in order to proceed.
+Download LSWMD.pkl and place it inside the datasets folder.

-You can then start off by preprocessing data via Dat_PreproPforDiff.py.
+Run Dat_PreproPforDiff.py to begin preprocessing the data.